cdl-geneseo/geneseo-dictionary/C/College-Union.md

 # College Union

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : College Union

 Created by  Unknown User (bli2), last modified by  Paul Schacht on Sep 21, 2008

 College Union (NN): The Robert W. MacVittie College Union is a building nearly directly in the middle of campus.
 It serves as a hub for activities on campus, from concerts to crafts, usually as part of the Late Knight program.
 The union provides many services, as well: the [[Campus Grind]], the [[Corner Pocket]], [[GUS]], and [[Under the Sun]] are all inside the Union.
 100% of those surveyed defined this word.
 (New word) (F06) LTiszenkel